raspberrypilearning/catch-the-bus/en/step_3.md

 --- /task ---

 Clicking on the code blocks in the Code area is useful for testing your code.
-Now you will make the code run 3 seconds after the green flag is clicked.

 --- task ---